 CockroachDB's flexible replication controls make it trivially easy to run a single CockroachDB cluster across cloud platforms and to migrate data from one cloud to another without any service interruption.
-This page walks you through a local simulation of the process.
+This page guides you through a local simulation of the process.

 Watch the demo

 In this tutorial, you'll use CockroachDB, its built-in

 ycsb workload, and the HAProxy load balancer.
 Before you begin, make sure these applications are installed:

 - Install HAProxy.
 If you're on a Mac and using Homebrew, use

 Also, to keep track of the data files and logs for your cluster, you may want to create a new directory (e.g.,

 mkdir cloud-migration) and start all your nodes in that directory.

 Step 2.
 Start a 3-node cluster on "cloud 1"

 If you've already started a local cluster, the commands for starting nodes should be familiar to you.
 The new flag to note is